GlennGoddard/Lights/README.md

 3/22/2020
 Initial GitHub upload after six years of personal use.

-4/2/2010  1300
+4/2/2020  1300
 Fixed an MQTT Variable that occasionally caused a MQTT failure.
 Updated MQTT to include more Topics, also established sub Topics.

+4/2/2020 2100
+Updated Debug tags in MQTT routine
+Added Topic Count in MQTT

 ## Things to Add / Contemplate

 Change MQTT to add the last time each function was run - Maybe.
 Reduce MQTT publish (need to rework, might delay some info such as function calls to not be real time).
 Modify ParentDay / FamilyDay routine to add space between each birthday
+Fully implement DebugDate
+Enable MQTT for SunAngle (maybe a seperate function, had issues with a global variable inside the SunState routine)
+Add MQTT for Sunrise and Sunset times
+Add MQTT for Thanksgiving
+Add MQTT for all holiday dates??? (or maybe a countdown to each)